marcj/npm-local-development/README.md

 }
 ```

-you need to define which actual root packages should link their dependencies
+you need to define which actual root packages should link their dependencies to your links.json.
+So you can define those
-to your links.json.
-So you can define those root packages as argument:
+root packages as argument:

 `npm-local-development ./package-a ./package-b ...`

-## NOTE: peerDependencies

-Make sure that `devDependencies` that should not be synced (and thus the root package should use its own version)
-are in `peerDependencies` as well, otherwise your dependency will still use
-its own version of its dependencies.

 Example:

-If you have a @vendor/core package that has rxjs as devDependencies and that should be used by a root package,
+If you have a @vendor/core package that has rxjs as devDependencies and that should be used by a root package, you need
-you need to put it (rxjs) also in peerDependencies (in @vendor/core), or @vendor/core will continue to
+to put it (rxjs) also in peerDependencies (in @vendor/core), or @vendor/core will continue to use its own version of
-use its own version of rxjs, which is not what you want.
+rxjs, which is not what you want.

-You should **not** put rxjs in `dependencies` as this would always lead to
-non nominal instances.
-All instances of rxjs created by your @vendor/core
+You should **not** put rxjs in `dependencies` as this would always lead to non nominal instances.
+All instances of rxjs
-package could not be detected as such using `instanceof` in the root package,
+created by your @vendor/core package could not be detected as such using `instanceof` in the root package, as you end up
-as you end up having basically two version of rxjs.
+having basically two version of rxjs.

 ## NOTE: npm install

-Note: When you want to use `npm` (`npm install`, `npm uninstall`, etc) please stop
-npm-local-development first.
-It reverts the structure back, so
+Note: When you want to use `npm` (`npm install`, `npm uninstall`, etc) please stop npm-local-development first.
+It
-npm can continue to work.
+reverts the structure back, so npm can continue to work.

 ## NOTE: Symlinks

 Note: You need to set env `NODE_PRESERVE_SYMLINKS=1` to make this function.
-If you use TypeScript, set compilerOptions `"preserveSymlinks": true`.
+If you use TypeScript, set
+compilerOptions `"preserveSymlinks": true`.

 ```
 NODE_PRESERVE_SYMLINKS=1 node_modules/.bin/ts-node --ignore='node_modules\/(?!@deepkit)' -- src/main.ts